afontenot/antigravitaattori/README.md

  - libopenal (mingw-w64-x86\_64-openal)

 ## Building
 Use `make` to build.
 Copy the data folder to the directory you have antigrav.exe in, and copy any necessary .dlls from your mingw installation into the directory as well.
-This will make the game portable.
+I.e. in addition to the libraries above, you will need the following for mingw:
+ - libgcc
+ - libstdc++
+ - libwinpthread

+The resulting application is portable.